dreamer2908/Sigil-Plugins/README.md

 Moreover, it automatically downscales images larger than 1800px (any dimension) to 1600px (and checks if it helps - always).
 This is on by default but can be turned off and otherwise configured (by editing the source code - excuse me for the lack of GUI).

 Finally, only JPG, BMP, and PNG are processed.
 You might encounter other formats, but I won't risk messing up animated GIF or some strange formats.

+# Baka-UUID

+It generates a new identifier in UUIDv4 scheme.
+The new id is applied to both metadata and toc file.